-Energy-efficient schools save money while conserving non-renewable energy resources and reducing atmospheric emissions of pollutants and greenhouse gases.
+Energy-efficient schools can reduce their energy costs while avoiding the use of fossil fuels and reducing emissions of atmospheric pollutants and greenhouse gases.

-EE 1.0 - Energy Performance Prerequisite 6 points Applicability Verification Requ ired All projects.
-Design Review Construction Review Performance Review
+EE 1.0 - Energy Performance Prerequisite 6 points

+Applicability erification Required

+All projects.
+Performance Review

-Prerequisite School design for new construction and new buildings on existing campuses shall exceed by 10% the baseline established in ASHRAE Standard 90.1-2010 or the IECC 2012.
-This correlates to a maximum zEPI score of 51.
-The design shall also receive an ENERGY STAR score through Target Finder.
+Prerequisite EE 1.0 School design for new construction and new buildings on existing campuses shall exceed by 10% the baseline established in ASHRAE Standard 90.1-2013 or the 2015 IECC.
+This correlates to a maximum zEPI score of 49.
+The design shall also receive an ENERGY STAR score through Target Finder .
 There is no minimum ENERGY STAR score requirement.
-OR Design the school according to the standards established by the basic requirements of Tier 2 of the Advanced Buildings New Construction Guide from the New Buildings Institute.
+Prescriptive Compliance Options: The prescriptive requirements of the 2015 edition of the International Energy Conservation Code (IECC) 2.
+The prescriptive requirements of ASHRAE Standard 90.1-2013 3.
+Design the school according to the standards established by the basic requirements of Tier 2 of the Advanced Buildings New Construction Guide from the New Buildings Institute.